azurejoga/Aurora-Windows-Optimizer/README.md

 Special thanks to [edu-mx](https://github.com/edu-mx) for their collaboration in development. 🙌

+### Warning for Users with 8GB or More RAM
+If your PC has 8GB or more RAM, the performance and optimization impact may be minimal.
+However, if you prioritize privacy, you can still use various available commands

 ## Why Choose Aurora? 🤔

 Whether you want to **optimize your PC for maximum performance** or simply **eliminate unwanted Windows features**, Aurora is the answer.
 This innovative optimizer offers: